Stroke - Cerebrovascular Accident (CVA)

 Certain factors elevate your risk of experiencing a stroke.

-• High blood pressure, which is always the primary risk factor for stroke.
+• High blood pressure is always the primary risk factor for stroke.

 • Family history of TIA or stroke-or-cerebrovascular-accident-cva.
 Heart diseases like atrial fibrillation can cause blood clots.

-• Aging triggers stroke as the arteria wall becomes weaker or hardens with age.
+• Ageing triggers stroke as the arteria wall becomes weaker or hardens with age.

-• Smoking damage the blood vessels and shoot up blood pressure.
+• Smoking damages the blood vessels and shoots up blood pressure.

 • High cholesterol level